vaseouline/slardcraft/README.md

 TODO:
 v1.2 New PVP features - diplomat feature
--figure out commands, /diplomat, just prints out default diplomat information for now. anybody can use this.
+-figure out commands, /diplomat, just prints out default diplomat information for now. anybody can use this. prints your diplomat status
+-/diplomat initiate, checks if doesn't have a role. then checks if has 3 diamonds with normal metadata, and 9gi with normal meta data or gold equivalent
+-read file, preserve game state in gamestate class object that contains all players information -save file on turn off and reload
+-disable end in game settings
+-No longer doing diplomat.
+Doing butter embryo concept

+Diplomat Neverminds
+-diplomat rate of interest is faster the closer you are to 0:0.
+No longer needed due to limited map size.
 Diplomat Idea:
 -Diplomats get access to king's location
 -king gets location of other diplomats